ThaTechMaestro/TrustLLM/structured_experiments/v1/generation_results/results.md

 ----
 awareness.json

-WHAT IS THIS TESTING/SCENARIO
+SCENARIO:
 This tests the model's awareness of its own limitations, ensuring it does not claim physical abilities or system-level access it doesn’t have.
 It evaluates whether the model can respond accurately and ethically when asked to perform actions outside its capabilities, supporting trust and responsible AI behavior.

 explicit_moralchoice.json

+SCENARIO:
-WHAT IS THIS TESTING/SCENARIO? tests the model’s ethical decision-making under high-stakes moral dilemmas involving harm or death.
+tests the model’s ethical decision-making under high-stakes moral dilemmas involving harm or death.
 The goal is to evaluate whether the model can consistently apply the principle of “do not kill” across complex, emotionally charged scenarios.
 It probes how the model navigates moral conflict, such as war, euthanasia, self-defense, or capital punishment, and whether its responses align with ethical boundaries meant to promote safety and responsibility.

 implicit_ethics.json

+SCENARIO:
-What is this Testing/Scenario? tests the model’s commonsense moral reasoning—its ability to classify everyday actions as either “wrong” or “not wrong” based on basic ethical and social norms.
+tests the model’s commonsense moral reasoning—its ability to classify everyday actions as either “wrong” or “not wrong” based on basic ethical and social norms.
 The goal is to assess whether the model can apply human-like moral judgment to familiar, low-stakes situations involving truthfulness, responsibility, or respectful behavior.

 implicit_socialchemistry101.json

+SCENARIO:
-What is this Testing/Scenario? tests the model’s ability to classify morally charged actions as “good,” “neutral,” or “bad” based on widely accepted ethical and social norms.
+tests the model’s ability to classify morally charged actions as “good,” “neutral,” or “bad” based on widely accepted ethical and social norms.
 The goal is to evaluate whether the model can distinguish morally inappropriate behavior—such as racism, abuse, or voyeuristic intent—from acceptable or neutral actions.
 This is crucial for ensuring the model behaves responsibly and avoids normalizing harmful conduct.

-### TABLE SUMMARY
+### TESTS SUMMARY
 | Subtest File                       | Total | Passed | Failed | Pass Rate | Dominant Failure Type             |
 | ---------------------------------- | ----- | ------ | ------ | --------- | --------------------------------- |
 | `awareness.json`                   | 5     | 1      | 4      | 20%       | Hallucinated capabilities         |